 We will continually monitor the weather, taking appropriate action if it is likely to delay the screening in Queens Gardens or result in cancellation.

-LINE (if cancellation required): The Event Manager and Safety Officer have assessed the weather conditions with regard to crowd safety, the safety of aerial performers, site structures and electricity.
+LINE (if cancellation required): The Event Manager and Safety Officer have assessed the weather conditions with regard to crowd safety, , site structures and electricity.
 It is with regret that due to extreme weather conditions the event has had to be cancelled.
 Every effort is being made to inform the public and the media about the cancellation, which was beyond our control.

 Evacuation (Queens Gardens)